-- University Applications support - advice and guidance on making university choices around the world, the various application processes, writing a personal statement and interview skills. - Whole-school events such as guest speakers, Sports Day and tutor group challenges.
-These are all designed to broaden our student's horizons and challenge them in new ways.
+a series of inter-personal and emotional skills, along with sessions on how to become a valuable and conscientious global citizen, and how to register to vote, apply for job and other key 'life skills'. - University Applications support advice and guidance on making university choices around the world, the various application processes, writing a personal statement and interview skills. - Whole-school events such as guest speakers, Sports Day and tutor group challenges.
+These are all designed to broaden our students' horizons and challenge them in new ways.

-Subjects available at BISB
+SUBJECTS AVAILABLE AT BISB

-Students who do not choose to study the Visual Arts or Music can make a second choice from one Group 3 or Group 4 above.
+In group 6, students who do not choose to study the Visual Arts or Music can make a second choice from one Group 3 or Group 4 above.
 This gives students the possibility of studying a second Science or a second option from Individuals and Societies.

-[In exceptional circumstances, BISB may be able to support an additional language in Group 6, where this is a Group 1 language and literature course supported by an external tutor or is a self-taught Group 1 language studied at Standard Level only.
-The two other languages studied in Group 1 and Group 2 must be taught classes with a BISB teacher.
-For further information, please refer to page 2 in this guide, and contact the IB Diploma Coordinator for an appointment to discuss this urgently.]
+In exceptional circumstances, students may wish to take an additional language in Group 6.
+This would not be taught by BISB teachers.
+Please arrange an appointment with the IB Diploma Coordinator to discuss this.